RaphBhz/RaphBhz/README.md

 #### About me

-- :books: I'm studying computer science at the University of Paris.
+- :books: I'm a future student at the ESIEE Paris engineering school in Computer Science and Software Developpement.
-- :mag_right: I'm also currently looking for a company regarding my apprenticeship curriculum from October 2021 to July 2022.
+- :mag_right: I'm also currently looking for a company regarding my apprenticeship curriculum from September 2022 to September 2025.
-- 🔭 I’m trying to work on making a decent Portfolio
+- 🔭 I’m working on the creation of a web multiplayer game
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning WebGL
-- 📫 You can reach me at: raphael.bouchez@etu.u-paris.fr
+- 📫 You can reach me at: raphael.bouchez@edu.esiee.fr
 - ⚡ Fun fact: I am actually a fan of esports

 #### Stuff I know